spacetelescope/drizzlepac/doc/source/singlevisit.rst

     - Explanation
   * - OBSTYPE
     - (not IMAGING)
-    - Only Imaging mode data processed
+    - Tyically only Imaging mode data is processed with the
+  * -
+    -
+    - exception of SPECTROSCOPIC Grism and Prism images
   * - MTFLAG
     - T
     - No moving targets, WCS and background sources vary